Catfan7/CatMethods/README.md

   C or C++:
     When you are in in your file or class that you are going to code in, put #include "catmethods.h" at the beginning.
 Then you can just type the name of the function you want to access and there you go

-  R:
-    Litterally nothing all you have to do is type the name of the function when you want to use it

   Go:
     Same as R

   Javascript - NodeJS:
-    At the beginning of the file, type:  const catmethods = require("./catmethods-1.0-NodeJS.js")
+    At the beginning of the file, type:  const catmethods = require("./filename.js")